MultiPoolMiner/MultiPoolMiner/README.md

 **-MinerstatusURL** https://multipoolminer.io/monitor/miner.php
 Report and monitor your mining rig's status by including the command above.
 Wallet address must be set even if you are only using MiningPoolHub as a pool.
 You can access the reported information by entering your wallet address on the https://multipoolminer.io/monitor web address.
 By using this service you understand and accept the terms and conditions detailed in this document (further below).

-**-PoolName [ahashpool, ahashpoolcoins, blazepool, blockmasters, blockmasterscoins, hashrefinery, miningpoolhub, miningpoolhubcoins, nicehash, yiimp, zergpool, zergpoolcoins, zpool, zpoolcoins]**
+**-PoolName [ahashpool, ahashpoolcoins, blazepool, blockmasters, blockmasterscoins, hashrefinery, miningpoolhub, miningpoolhubcoins, nicehash, ravenminer, ravenminereu, yiimp, zpool, zpoolcoins]**
 The following pools are currently supported (in alphabetical order):

 	- AHashPool / AHashPoolCoins https://www.ahashpool.com/